IIT-LAND/reval_clustering/docs/source/experiments.rst

 .. image:: images/performanceblobs1.png
     :align: center

-Normalized stability in validation is 0.0 (i.e., perfect prediction) and test set accuracy is equal 1.0.
+Normalized stability in validation is 0.0 (i.e., perfect prediction) and test set accuracy is equal to 1.0.

-We are now interested into comparing the clustering labels from the test set with the true labels.
+We are now interested in comparing the clustering labels from the test set with the true labels.
 Hence, we first apply Kuhn-Munkres algorithm to permute the labels returned by the model.
 This because they may not be ordered as the true labels and lead to an unreliable classification error.